Coderopp/audiofind/README.md

-# 🎵 Shazam-Style Audio Recognition Engine
+# 🎵 AudioFind - Shazam-Style Audio Recognition Engine

 A powerful audio fingerprinting and recognition system built with Python and FastAPI that can identify songs from audio snippets, similar to Shazam.